jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 existence of what seemed to be a real spiritual world that was not detectable with the senses.

-Neoplatonism is, of course, an outgrowth of Plato's philosophy.
+Neoplatonism is an outgrowth of Plato's philosophy.
 In particular, Plato felt that all abstract entities existed in a perfect form in some other universe, and entities in this physical world were projection of this form.
 To explain our inability to see these forms, the famous "Cave" analogy was given - like someone who cannot see